Back to earlier work

 • Next.js, React, TypeScript, Tailwind, Leaflet, Supabase, and Vercel

-• Scheduled ingest + trust-state handling so stale or partial source data is surfaced clearly in the UI
+• Scheduled ingest and source-health handling surface stale or partial source data clearly in the UI